hindu-comm/weblogs/manasataramgini/2008/04/2008-04-07_the-experience-of-a-mantra.md

 invoked right in the middle of the geya-chakra with the pentagonal star and the golden triangle surrounded by the band of yoginI-s rising like a blazing sun over the oDDiyAna pITha.
-The effect is so intense and immediate\!
+The effect is so intense and immediate!
 The effect is the pure essence of the geya chakra, the essence of the great yoginI.
 You do not see her or yoginI band, but you are caught by the yoginI jAla.
 You are present immediately in oDDiyAna.
 You course through the world in the dimension of time and then in space.
 Each bIja’s expression is plainly seen by the sAdhaka and they comprise the form of the great mantrinI.
 The unity of forms is seen.